United Technologies Future Buildings and Cities Challenge

 Submit Your Solution by December 17, 2017

-It is estimated that 70% of the world’s population will live in cities by 2050, an increase from 55% in 2017.
-Although cities cover only 2% of the world’s land area, they account for 70% of greenhouse-gas emissions, of which 30% are generated by buildings.
-Construction of green buildings can significantly reduce greenhouse-gas emissions.
+After all, we need to ensure that the buildings of the future are environmentally sound as a whopping 70% of the world’s population will live in cities by 2050, an increase from 55% in 2017, according to estimates.
+Although cities cover only two percent of the globe’s land area, they account for 70% of greenhouse-gas emissions, 30% of which are generated by buildings.
+So, construction of green buildings can help solve the problem by significantly reducing greenhouse-gas emissions.

 United Technologies Corporation & The New York Academy of Sciences invite students ages 13-18 from around the world to participate in an open innovation challenge focused on sustainable building solutions.